 - cultivating research partnerships between higher education institutions and the professional agricultural organizations for the marketing of innovative and sustainable technologies, in order to best accompany the sector’s development as well as their actors (farmers, agricultural organizations, etc.).

-Timelines for Years 2 and 3 will be communicated at a later date.
+The timeline for Year 3 will be communicated at a later date.

 Our Smart Farming program is focused on using new technology in Crop Production.
 The purpose of this project is to raising students’ awareness of new technologies and teach them how to use them in order to meet industry need for these skills.
 Going from sensors to robotics by way of information processing, we aim to help students develop the transdisciplinary skills needed to work in Precision Agriculture.